-Here is what happens as you trigger it:
+Here is what happens after you trigger a new PR:

-- A new branch is created from the last revision of the branch you chose in the integration setup.
+A new branch is created from the last revision of the branch you chose in the app setup.
 The branch name would look like this:

-You may then review and merge a pull request at GitHub.
+You may then review and merge a pull request on GitHub.